-- the committee process, the department leadership must also be apprised of the committee's decision before the recommendation for continuation of probation is forwarded to the Dean's office.
-A copy of the continuing or modified Corrective Action Plan is provided to the SBH Dean's Office for monitoring by the Associate Dean for Academic and Student Affairs. - f.
-Closure of a Corrective Action Plan is processed by the department/program's academic standards committee on or before the end date specified in the Corrective Action Plan form.
-The department/program's academic standards committee reviews the student's progress to determine whether or not the identified issue(s) has (have) been resolved.
+Closure of a Corrective Action Plan is processed by the program's academic standards committee on or before the end date specified in the Corrective Action Plan form.
+The program's academic standards committee reviews the student's progress to determine whether or not the identified issue(s) has (have) been resolved.
 The committee's decision should first be shared with department leadership for confirmation or modification.
 The final written decision is then provided to the student on the designated section of the Corrective Action Plan form.
-A copy of the updated Corrective Action Plan form that articulates closure of the issues is placed in the student's academic file and provided to the SBH Dean's Office.
-Note: Students are not approved for graduation if they have unresolved concern(s) on file whether or not they have been placed on academic and/or professional performance probation. - 4.
-Suspension.
-In some cases, students may be required to go on a mandatory Leave of Absence when progression in their program requires concurrent progress in course (including research) and clinical practice. - 5.
-Dismissal.
-If the problem still remains unresolved or shows insufficient improvement to meet academic and/or professional standards and requirements, then the department/program committee may make a recommendation for dismissal to the department chair, who subsequently forwards this written recommendation directly to the Dean, with a copy to the Associate Dean for Academic and Student Affairs.
+A copy of the updated Corrective Action Plan form that articulates closure of the issues is placed in the student's academic file and provided to the School of Behavioral Health Dean's Office.